sfnxboy/AutosRUs/README.md

 ###	Identify key characteristics of A/B and A/A testing.

+When performing analysis on a well-tested product, website, or softwarem a company may use a technique called **A/B Testing**.
+A/B testing is a random controlled experiemnet that uses an unchanged group and an experimental group to test potential changes using some standard of success.
+It is used to test whether or not the distribution of the success metric increases with the experimental group.
+A simple example would be advertisment in the Ecommerce industry.
+A company would test a number of creatives to see which generated the most success, and then create another number of creatives based off of that.
+Although A/B testing has been around for almost a century, giant software and tech companies such as Google and Amazon have popularized the practice by providing in-depth analytic metrics for their Google AdSense and AWS platforms.

+First, we must decide what changes will be made to the experimental group.
+Typically, the number of changes will be very limited to ensure comparisons are equal; however, more substantial changes can also be tested using an A/B framework.
+Once a consensus has been made on the changes to be made to the experimental group, a success metric should be determined.
+The success metric can vary widely, depending on what is being tested.
+For example, a website might use consumer engagement as a success metric (e.g., number of visitors, clicked links, or time spent on a page).
+Alternatively, an automotive design team might want to know how performance changes after a slight design change to a vehicle's form factor, so the team's success metric might be mpg fuel efficiency.
+Once we have decided on our experimental changes and the success metric, we must determine which statistical test is most appropriate.
+In this course, we'll only concern ourselves with normally distributed data and categorical data, which limits the number of statistical tests we'll need.
+For our purposes, we can apply the following logic to determine the most appropriate statistical test:

+- If the success metric is numerical and the sample size is small, a z-score summary statistic can be sufficient to compare the mean and variability of both groups.
+- If the success metric is numerical and the sample size is large, a two-sample t-test should be used to compare the distribution of both groups.
+- If the success metric is categorical, you may use a chi-squared test to compare the distribution of categorical values between both groups.

+Due to its simple design and flexible application, the A/B testing framework is quickly becoming a go-to standard in the data science industry and one of the most highly desired data skills for Fortune 500 companies.
+Regardless, if you have experience in product design or optimization, you can use A/B testing to make informed design changes and confident development decisions.

 ###	Determine the most appropriate statistical test for a given hypothesis and dataset.

+Whats more important than knowing how the math works or knowing how to program is *knowing the right questions to ask*.
+When ata scientists use data to make informed decision in a professional environment, knowing which statistical method to use is not the largest challenge.
+It about determining the right questions to ask.

+**Retrospective analysis** is the process of analyzing and interpreting a previously generated dataset where the outcome is already known.
+Retrospective analysis is useful because generated results and statistical results can be compared to known outcomes.
+Depending on the datasets and objectives, there are a number of analytical questions that can be asked such as:

+- Are the two tasks statistically different?
+We should use a t-test
+- Can one continuous dependent variable be predicted using an independent variable?
+Multiple independent variables?
+We would use a linear regression analysis
+- Are the multiple categorical variables tightly linked in a dataset?
+Are the distributions of the different categorical values equal?
+We would use a chi-squared test.

+In contrast, researchers can design their own study to answer their own specific questions.
+In this case, the data types and size of the dataset will be directly reflective of how complicated their hypotheses are, and what statistical analyses are required to answer the question.
+If we collect and measure the data ourselves, or if the data has been curated from a previous dataset, statistical tests can help us provide quantitative interpretation to the results.